Skip to content

 What is the current TTF perpetual futures funding rate?

-The live Dutch TTF Natural Gas (TTF) funding rate is shown above, updated every 2 minutes.
-Funding rates are displayed as annualized percentages for each exchange listing TTF perps.
+The live Dutch TTF Natural Gas (TTF) funding-rate panel updates every 2 minutes.
+It shows annualized rates for each exchange that lists TTF perps.
 A positive rate means long traders pay short traders, while a negative rate means shorts pay longs.

 Which exchange has the lowest TTF perp trading fees?